 You’re adapting based on what your potential customer wants

 Some audiences want to see the physical flyer you hand out; others want to subscribe to your content on social media.
 Some will walk around with a free tote bag for their shopping and increase your brand awareness wherever they go.
-Others google a question and find your blog organically (due to SEO work) giving them advice and keep you in mind when they purchase.
+Others google a question and find your blog organically (due to SEO work), giving them advice and keeping you in mind when they purchase.

 Everyone has their preferences, and while some people refuse to embrace technology, others are constantly glued to their devices.
 While it might be easy to say, ‘but my target audience is a demographic that doesn’t use much technology at all!’ there’s always going to be an exception.

 Our world is using technology for more and more uses; for example, many restaurants have scrapped physical menus and are switching to QR code menus.
 Many who aren’t already tech-savvy are quickly learning to keep up.
 With these demographics quickly adapting technology into their everyday lives, the audience reach for digital marketing is quickly growing and creating a holistic marketing strategy combining physical and digital marketing is imperative for engaging with target audiences.

 While there are many pros to physical marketing, one big con is that it can take a lot of time and effort to do.
 For example, if you want to put up a poster somewhere, you’ve got to plan where your design will be, get permissions to get it installed, and arrange how long it will be about, and even then, there’s no guarantee it will be seen by the right people however much you research.
 Not to mention the large budget which will be needed for effective and seamless implementation.